 The risk of cardiovascular-related hospitalizations was incorporated as a transient event in the model.
-The rate of experiencing a cardiovascular-related hospitalization was NYHA functional class specific as determined from a systematic review of the literature.
-Rates of NYHA state specific cardiovascular hospitalization were identified from ATTR-ACT [tafamidis] clinical trial data as reported by the French HTA (Table 21, Scenario 5b).
-Table E2.3 below presents the cardiovascular-related hospitalization rates.
+The probability of experiencing a cardiovascular-related hospitalization was NYHA functional class specific as determined from a systematic review of the literature.
+Rates of NYHA state specific cardiovascular hospitalization were identified from ATTR-ACT [tafamidis] trial data as reported by the French HTA and applied to respective treatment and placebo arms.
+Probabilities are presented in Table E2.1.3.57